Daniel Arzani: Macarthur FC

 On 26 July 2022, Arzani joined Macarthur FC ahead of the 2022–23 A-League Men season.
 He made his club debut on 30 July 2022, scoring a goal and providing two assists in an Australia Cup match against Magpies Crusaders.
-Arzani contributed to three goals in the semi-final on 14 September 2022 against Oakleigh Cannons FC, scoring two goals and winning a penalty that was scored by Ulises Dávila, helping his team reach their first-ever final.
-On 1 October 2022, Arzani helped lead Macarthur to their first-ever trophy in club history by winning the 2022 Australia Cup Final.
-Arzani scored his first league goal for the club and provided an assist in their home opener on 16 October 2022 against Adelaide United in Campbelltown Stadium, with his goal celebration being in support of the Mahsa Amini protests.
+Arzani contributed to three goals in the semi-final on 14 September 2022 against Oakleigh Cannons, scoring two goals and winning a penalty that was scored by Ulises Dávila, helping his team reach their first-ever final.
+On 1 October 2022, Arzani helped lead Macarthur FC to their first-ever trophy in club history by winning the 2022 Australia Cup Final.
+Arzani scored his first league goal for the club and provided an assist in their home opener on 16 October 2022 against Adelaide United at Campbelltown Stadium, with his goal celebration being in support of the Mahsa Amini protests.
 By November 2022, Arzani led the league in successful dribbles for the season after five league matches.
+With five goals and eight assists in all competitions during the season, Arzani was granted an early release from his contract by Macarthur FC on 7 July 2023 after one season with the club.

+Melbourne Victory

+2023–24 season

+On 9 July 2023, it was announced that Arzani had signed a two-year deal with Melbourne Victory ahead of their 2023–24 season.
+Arzani scored his first goal for Victory and provided two assists on 30 August 2023 in a pre-season friendly match against Dandenong City, before scoring again in a friendly match against North Geelong Warriors on 20 September 2023.
+He made his league debut for the club during their season opener on 21 October 2023 against Sydney FC at the Allianz Stadium in Sydney.
+Arzani provided his first league assist for the club in the following match during their home opener on 29 October 2023 against the Newcastle Jets at AAMI Park.
+He scored his first league goal for the club on 16 December 2023 against Sydney FC.
+Arzani scored his following goal on 13 January 2024 against the Central Coast Mariners, and provided two stoppage time assists within the span of three minutes on 20 February 2024 in a 2–1 comeback win against Western United.
+On 27 April 2024, Arzani scored his first brace for the club with two goals against the Western Sydney Wanderers.
+Arzani finished his first regular season at Melbourne Victory with four goals and seven assists across 27 league appearances, leading his team in assists for the season, leading the league with 27 take-ons in the opposition box, and helping to lead Victory to the Grand Final.